AllenNeuralDynamics/aind-data-schema/docs/source/quality_control.md

 Metrics also have a status which is set by a rule, usually some function of the metric value.
 The rule should be encoded in the metric description.
 The metric status should also include both the evaluator (``"automated"`` or the evaluator's full name) and be timestamped.
 Metrics can be evaluated multiple times or have their status overridden by ressearchers, in which case the new status will be appended the `QCMetric.metric_status_history`.
 The latest status can be retrived by using `QCMetric.metric_status`.

 Each metric should also include a `QCMetric.reference`.
-References are intended to be images, figures, or videos that support the metric or provide information necessary for manual annotation of a metric's status.
-There are four ways to set the reference field:
+References are intended to be publicly accessible images, figures, combined figures with multiple panels, or videos that support the metric or provide information necessary for manual annotation of a metric's status.

-- Provide a relative path to a file in an S3 bucket
-- Provide a full path to a file in an S3 bucket (starting with "s3://")
-- Provide a url to a file (starting with "http://" or "https://")
-- Provide the name of one of the interactive plots, e.g. "ecephys-drift-map"

 **Q: What are the status options for metrics?**